joaoqueirozst/ArUco-obj-penguin/README.md

 ## Work Plan
 </h1>

-This work was developed in the Computer Vision ([CV](https://opencv.org/)) course (an elective course offered by the institution), in which concepts seen in class about ArUcos were applied to the [detection of ArUcos markers](https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html) and augmented reality.
+This work was developed in the Computer Vision course ([CV](https://opencv.org/)), an elective course offered by the institution, in which the concepts seen in class about ArUcos were applied to [ArUcos marker detection](https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html) with images and augmented reality.
 <br>